Table of Contents

 You might be noticing the signs of increased tolerance to a substance and are wondering, “Am I an addict?”

 You are lucky if you are picking up on the signs of addiction at an early stage.
 The earlier you admit there is a problem and seek treatment, the better the outcome will be.
-Most people become very immersed into substance use before they realize they have crossed the line into addiction.
-Learn the signs so you can react quickly and get the help you need.
+Most people become very immersed in substance use before they realize they have crossed the line into addiction.
+Learn the signs so you can react quickly and get the help you need when asking yourself “Am I an addict?”.

 What is Addiction?